androiddevnotes/android-dev-notes-website/README.md

 Example: Found an okay app with modern architecture and want to share it with others?
 Add it to the Apps section.

+Format: The format for title is flexible.
+However, usually it is: `App Name - Short intro`.
+For example, `Palov - A Recipe App in Jetpack Compose`.

 ### Libraries section

 In the Libraries section, you can add libraries that you have found useful and think others will find useful too.